What are field-programmable gate arrays (FPGA)

 |Central processing units||CPUs||General-purpose processors, the performance of which isn't ideal for graphics and video processing.|

-Project Brainwave is a hardware architecture from Microsoft.
-It's based on Intel's FPGA devices, which data scientists and developers use to accelerate real-time AI calculations.
+FPGAs on Azure are based on Intel's FPGA devices, which data scientists and developers use to accelerate real-time AI calculations.
 This FPGA-enabled architecture offers performance, flexibility, and scale, and is available on Azure.

 You can reconfigure FPGAs for different types of machine learning models.
 This flexibility makes it easier to accelerate the applications based on the most optimal numerical precision and memory model being used.
 Because FPGAs are reconfigurable, you can stay current with the requirements of rapidly changing AI algorithms.